Setono/SyliusLagersystemPlugin/README.md

 - We assume that product variant's shipping weight stored in kilos at database.
 - Lagersystem API returns its weight in grams
-- Not tracked product variant's onHand property is always have 1 at Lagersystem API response
+- Product variants that are not tracked will have an `onHand` value of `1` in the API response

 ## Requests examples